CygenceTech/content-ops-starter/content/pages/employee-security-training.md

         textAlign: center
   - type: GenericSection
     subtitle: ''
-    text: "## Why Partner with ETECH?\n\nETECH works with leading software systems to simplify employee awareness training.
+    text: "## Why Partner with Cygence?\n\nCygence works with leading software systems to simplify employee awareness training.
 Using our advanced training portal, your employees can grow confident in their ability to fully utilize every technology tool available to them while using safe practices that enhance business security.
 We employ video training, written instructions, and live events together to help every employee learn in the most accessible format for them.\_\n\nWith customized training courses, ongoing support, and a wealth of resources at your disposal, we can help you create a strong cybersecurity foundation for your business.
-Our team of IT experts can help you create an employee training curriculum that covers the most important topics and then some.\n\nETECH offers:\n\n*   In-depth cybersecurity curriculum\n\n*   Rapid response and resolution services\n\n*   Ongoing support and follow-up to ensure your business remains protected\n\nWith ETECH's expertise, you can rest assured knowing that your employees are prepared for and able to respond quickly and effectively to a cyber incident.
+Our team of AI experts can help you create an employee training curriculum that covers the most important topics and then some.\n\nCygence offers:\n\n*   In-depth cybersecurity curriculum\n\n*   Rapid response and resolution services\n\n*   Ongoing support and follow-up to ensure your business remains protected\n\nWith Cygence's expertise, you can rest assured knowing that your employees are prepared for and able to respond quickly and effectively to a cyber incident.
 Contact us today to learn more about our Employee Training services!\n"
     actions: []
     media:
       type: ImageBlock